- Large mouth with a protruding lower jaw

 - Sloping forehead

-- Pelvic fin yellow
+- Pelvic fin yellow in color

 State Record: 44 lb 3 oz, caught near Ft.
 Myers